IsaacPeacock/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe Game I made in Python
+Tic Tac Toe Game I made in Python.
+It is fully functioning now.
+The computer looks for a winning position or blocking position and if neither are there, it will then randomly choose a button to click.
+This seems to work well enough for a tic tac toe game, but there is definitly ways it could be even better.
+The UI is basic but feel free to make changes and make it better.
+Hope you enjoy.